Dear Mr. Electrician: What is the reason for Arc Fault Circuit Interrupters or AFCI?

 – Very old electrically powered tools and appliances where the internal electrical insulation has degraded.

-In the photo above the homeowner had replaced the electrical receptacle himself for a different color.
+In the photo above the homeowner had replaced the existing electrical receptacle himself for an outlet with a different color.
 Not being a professional electrician he was unaware of the torqueing requirements for the screw terminals.
 He also put the ground wire backwards on the green screw.
 The hook on the wire should close as the screw tightens in the clockwise direction.

 With that much heat sometimes the plastic electrical boxes get damaged and must also be replaced.